sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse-ultimate/immerse-ultimate-lut-manager.md

 # iMMERSE Ultimate: Lut Manager

-LUT Manager combines the MultiLUT shader with an addon to manage LUT textures on the fly.
-Its more of a tool rather than a shader by itself.
+LUT Manager combines a LUT application shader with an addon to manage LUT textures on the fly.
+This can allow users to easily switch between different LUTs without having to create or utilize a shader for each individual LUT file.

-In this guide we will detail installation steps along with how to use it effectively and how to organize your files.

 ---

-## **Step 1: Installing the Addon and the Shader**
+## Installing the Addon and the Shader

 Without the addon support build of ReShade, LUT Manager's addon and shader **WILL NOT** work.